yavuzkaraca/Topographic-Projection-Sim/README.md

 Special thanks to Dr. Franco Weth from KIT's Department of Neurobiology for his expert guidance throughout this project.

 ## Features
-- **Implemented in Python**: Completely reworked and refined in Python for better accessibility.
+- **Implemented in Python**: Completely reworked and refined in Python for improved accessibility, cleaner software design and enhanced performance.
 - **Increased Configurability**: Enhanced parameter configurability allows for extensive experimentation.
 - **Advanced Visualization Tools**: Integrated visualization tools to better observe and analyze the effects of parameter changes and simulation results.